quantumlib/Cirq/docs/ionq/service.md

 # IonQ API Service

 IonQ's API provides a way to execute quantum circuits on IonQ's trapped ion quantum computers or on cloud based simulators.
-As of January 2021 this access is restricted to partners.
+As of April 2021 this access is restricted to partners.
 See [Access and Authentication](access.md) for details of access.

 ## Service class

 The main entrance for accessing IonQ's API are instances of the `cirq.ionq.Service` class.
-These objects can need to be initialized with the remote host url and api key, see [Access and Authentication](access.md) for details.
+These objects need to be initialized with an api key, see [Access and Authentication](access.md) for details.

 The basic flow of running a quantum circuit in a blocking manner is